 Tips for Getting the Most from Your Card

-If you decide to do this, I’d highly recommend the Chase Sapphire Preferred® Card.
-This card offers a 50,000 point signup bonus after spending $4,000 in the first 3 months.
-Those points can be redeemed for up to $625 in travel (through the Chase Portal), $500 in gift cards to popular merchants, or transferred to more than a dozen hotel and airline loyalty programs at a 1:1 ratio.
-With this card, you’ll also earn 2X points on travel and dining but only 1X points on everything else.
-So, it makes sense to use the Chase Freedom Unlimited® on your everyday spending but the Sapphire Preferred® Card for restaurant or travel expenses.
-I think this is the best rewards card available, especially if you’re just starting to earn points and miles.
-It’s the #1 card I recommend, and it should definitely be on your radar to check out.
+If you decide to do this, I’d highly recommend checking out the Chase Sapphire Preferred Card.
+This card offers a 60,000 point signup bonus after spending $4,000 in the first 3 months.
+Those points can be redeemed for up to $750 in travel (through the Chase Portal), $600 in gift cards to popular merchants, or transferred to more than a dozen hotel and airline loyalty programs at a 1:1 ratio.

+Honestly, that’s just some of the Sapphire Preferred benefits.
+I think this is the best rewards card available if you’re new to points and miles.
+It’s the #1 card I recommend for beginners, and it should definitely be on your radar to check out.

 What You May Not Like

-- Not a Great Travel Card – If you’re looking for a great travel rewards card, look elsewhere.
-To take advantage of the best travel benefits, you’ll need to pair this card with a premium rewards card like the Chase Sapphire Preferred® or Chase Sapphire Reserve®.
+- Not a Great Travel Card – If you’re looking for a best credit card for travel, look elsewhere.
+To take advantage of the best travel benefits, you’ll need to pair this card with a premium rewards card like the Chase Sapphire Preferred or Chase Sapphire Reserve.

 - Counts Against 5/24 Rule – Chase will deny your application for this card if you’ve opened more than 5 new cards in the last 24 months, regardless of issuer.
 Try one of the alternatives listed below instead.

 Alternatives to the Chase Freedom Unlimited Card